daehn/Counted-Set/README.md

 words.remove("World")
 ```

-You can ask the `CountedSet` for the count of an element, which is also possible using subscripting:
+We can ask the `CountedSet` for the count of an element, which is also possible using subscripting:

 ```swift
 let helloCount = words.count(for: "Hello") // 2